 If the affected surface is severe, remove the mold-infested and water damaged items.
+Keep an eye out for toilet mold too.
 An unpainted drywall is very porous thus affected; the section should be is trimmed off and disposed of.
 Mold releases a lot of spores which remain inactive until the land on a damp surface therefore cleaning may only be a temporary fix.
 Painting over the affected surfaces is also a quick fix as the paint will peel off over time.

 2. Getting Rid Of Mold Using Cleaning Solution

 Before any cleaning can commence, ensure that you have the appropriate protective gear that is gloves, goggles, and an N-95 respirator.
 Some of the most effective cleaning solutions for mold removal include grapefruit seed extract, tea tree oil, ammonia, vinegar, hydrogen peroxide, detergent, baking soda, bleach, and Borax.

 Generally, when removing mold from non-porous surfaces, you can use either borax, bleach, vinegar or ammonia.
 Vinegar is the safest to use, it doesn’t emit harsh fumes plus it has an 80% effectiveness in getting rid of mold.

 Vinegar is the safest to use, it doesn’t emit harsh fumes plus it has an 80% effectiveness in getting rid of mold.
 Just spray the affected area with apple cider vinegar or undiluted vinegar using a spray bottle and let it sit for an hour before wiping the surface clean.

 Borax is also another safe cleaning solution that you mix in 1 cup borax/1 gallon of water ratio and clean off with a brush.

 Ammonia is dangerous to use thus caution should be applied when using it.
 It requires a 50/50 mix of clear ammonia and water.